QubesOS/qubes-doc/developers/usability-ux.md

 </div>

 - Require numerous settings to be entered before a user can *begin* doing things
-- Allow breaking provided features or actions in unrecoverable ways
+- Make it possible to break provided features or actions in unrecoverable ways
 - Perform actions which compromise security and data
 - Overwhelm with too much information and cognitive load